Oraganizational-App/Update1/FirstTasks/Project 1/README.md

-# Review: To-do List
+# Review:

-Create a functional to-do list using HTML/CSS/JS
+## Create a funtioncal to-do list using HTML/CSS

+## Updates
+- changed location of home button to left hand side
+- made each individual tasks into bars on each of the to-do lists

 ## HTML
 - Build a sample of a few items in a to-do list